 How to get up to $358 in the Yahoo data breach settlement

-- Consumers who had a Yahoo account at any time between January 1, 2012, and December 31, 2016, are eligible for the financial settlement.
+- People who had a Yahoo account at any time between January 1, 2012, and December 31, 2016, are eligible for the financial settlement.

 - The $117.5 million settlement will provide at least two years of free credit monitoring, or a cash payment for those who can verify they already have credit monitoring or identity protection.